Funding at Ohio State

 The Department of Civil, Environmental and Geodetic Engineering aims to support as many qualified students as possible with graduate fellowships and associateships, which are awarded in the following ways:

 - Graduate fellowships are limited in number and are competitively awarded each year to applicants and current students who show exceptional potential for graduate study.
 The CEGSP Graduate Studies Committee oversees the department’s nomination process each year, and students cannot apply to fellowships directly.
-For fellowship consideration, prospective students should complete the application and all additional application requirements by the priority deadline (November 30, 2020, for Autumn 2021 applicants).
+For fellowship consideration, prospective students should complete the application and all additional application requirements by the priority deadline (November 30 for the following Autumn semester).

 - Any available Graduate Research Associateships (GRA) or Graduate Administrative Associateships (GAA) are decided by a hiring faculty member.
 No additional application is required at the time of application for admission, though interested applicants can inquire with individual faculty members about potential opportunities.
 Faculty are seeking students who have a strong background and interest in their research area.
 We recommend that prospective students thoroughly investigate CEGE faculty research records and determine which faculty best fit their research interests.
 Contact with faculty members should be made once students have gone through such a process.